Industry News

 A centralised approval method

-Online proofing refers to sharing content to gather feedback, comments and approvals via a dedicated platform.
+Online proofing refers to sharing content in order to obtain feedback, comments and approvals via a dedicated platform.
 This project methodology makes it easier to structure creative review and creative approval across all types of content.

-Instead of multiplying exchanges by email, Slack or Teams, all feedback is gathered in one place.
+Instead of multiplying exchanges by email, Slack or Teams, all feedback is brought together in one place.

 Online proofing can be used for many formats: PDFs, videos, visuals, presentations, web pages or social media content.
 It is particularly useful for video approval, which often involves several stakeholders, several updates and several versions before reaching a final version.